FAQ about hearing aids

 Modern hearing aids are more water proof than most people think.
 For example, many hearing aids are now IP68 rated, meaning they can withstand being submerged in fresh water up to 1 metre deep for 60 minutes.
 However, this protection does not extend to chlorinated or salty water, which can damage them.

 In essence, nearly all hearing aids are designed to withstand rain, brief dips in water, and unintentional splashes, without damage.
-Nevertheless, to ensure longevity and just to be safe, we always advise to keep hearing aids as dry as you can.
+Nevertheless, to ensure longevity (and just to be safe) we always advise to keep hearing aids as dry as possible.